 - you can increase your order value by 30% if you have free shipping

 It's really surprising how many ecommerce stores don't have any way for customers to submit their reviews of the products.
-This can be a huge obstacle on your path to how to sell online.
+This can be a huge obstacle on your path to how to start an online shop.
 In fact, 77% of online shoppers read a review of the product they intend to buy and 90% make a decision based on what they read.

 All those numbers and statistics apply to the whole web.
 You might have positive reviews on your site, but you also have to check what your customers say about you on other blogs and forums.
 Are they satisfied?
 If not, contact them and see what should be different.
 You have to keep in mind that people use Google to find your site and they'll use it again to do a “background” check on your product.